Overview of Proverbs

 - Job teaches us how to suffer.

 - Ecclesiastes teaches us how to enjoy life

 - Song of Solomon teaches us how to love.

 No topic is dwelt on for long, rather it rapidly changes topics, so a young man doesn’t get bored and drift off.
-But even in the change of topics there is a purpose and pattern.
+But even in the change of topics, there is a purpose and pattern.
 You will notice that the same idea or close to the same idea is repeated several times in the book.
-Yet if you look closely you will realize that the repeats are not always exactly the same.
-Because they are presented in different context, the series of ideas causes you to connect ideas that you would not normal think of as being related.
-Fascinatingly, each time you read Proverbs different statements capture your notice.
+Yet, if you look closely, you will realize that the repeats are not always exactly the same.
+Because they are presented in a different context, the series of ideas cause you to connect ideas that you would not normally think of as being related.
+Fascinatingly, each time you read Proverbs different statements captures your notice.
 I’m constantly finding myself seeing a truth being presented that I didn’t notice before, but that is because my life, the context that I bring to Proverbs when I read it, is different so new connections are being made.
 This is why Solomon said, “A wise man will hear and increase learning” (Proverbs 1:5).

 Even with the rapid change of topics, you can tell that Solomon realizes that his audience will have a tendency to daydream.
 Frequently there are admonitions to pay attention, such as, “My son, hear the instruction of your father, and do not forsake the law of your mother” (Proverbs 1:8).
 These statements always precede a particularly important point that Solomon doesn’t want you to miss.
 Think of it as the teacher rapping on his desk or shaking the drowsing student – “Wake up!
 Pay attention!
 You really don’t want to miss what I’m about to say.”